 Here are some of my favorite main dishes to make that go with Boiled Baby Potatoes:

 You won’t believe how easy and delicious these Boiled Baby Potatoes are!
 It’s hard to mess these up.
 You can even make extras and save them in the fridge for leftovers for lunch or dinner another day.Print

 Boiled (or small) baby potatoes take very little time to boil, yet this side dish looks stunning and will please everyone at the table.

 - 1 1/2 pounds small baby potatoes (preferably an assortment of red, blue, and yellow)

 - 2 tablespoons butter, plus more as needed

-- 1 tablespoon minced fresh parsley, or 1/2 teaspoon dried parsley flakes, crushed in hand
+- 1 tablespoon minced fresh parsley, or 1/2 teaspoon dried parsley flakes

 - Optional: 1/4 cup grated Parmesan cheese

-- Toss potatoes with butter, salt, pepper, garlic powder, and parsley.
+- Gently toss the potatoes with the butter, 1 teaspoon Kosher salt, the pepper, the garlic powder, and the parsley.
+Taste and add more salt, pepper, or garlic powder, as desired.
 Stir in Parmesan, if desired.

 - Serve warm or at room temperature.

 Dairy-Free Option: Use ghee (lactose-free clarified butter) or olive oil instead of butter.
 Leave out the Parmesan cheese.

 Kosher Salt Substitute: If subbing table salt for the Kosher salt in this recipe, use about half as much.